pepvallbe/FrameworksModelingCognition/README.md

-Frameworks for Modeling Political Cognition
+Modeling Cognition and Decisions in Institutional Environments
 ====================================

-Replication materials for the book "Frameworks for Modeling Political Cognition in Institutional Environments.
+Replication materials for the book "Frameworks for Modeling Cognition and Decisions in Institutional Environments.
 A Data-driven Approach"